Powder kegs: 50 years ago, 10-cent beers helped turn a Cleveland baseball game into a bloody riot

 “I remember nothing about the game, other than in that inning we were in trouble," Hargrove said.
 "They had runners on and it looked like they were getting ready to score and go ahead and then all of a sudden all hell broke loose.”

-While players escaped major harm, Chylak's head was split open by a thrown chair as fights broke out all over the field.
+While most players escaped major harm, Indians pitcher Tom Hilgendorf's head was split open by a chair thrown from the stands as fights broke out all over the field.

 Even a half-century later, Hargrove can recall his emotions from the unforgettable night.

-Note: This story has been corrected to show that the woman who tried to kiss umpire Nestor Chylak was not identified and the person hit by a chair was Indians pitcher Tom Hilgendorf, not Chylak.